Current Board Members:

 Tom earned a B.Sc. from Cornell University many, many moons ago, and after a career in ERP system consulting and project management is enjoying semi-retirement and staying active with his wife, son and daughter.
 He believes that cycling has the ability to change lives, and is passionate about sharing that gospel with today’s juniors through his ongoing involvement with Team Bulldog U19, and on a broader basis through NICA.

-Tom served as League Director for our inaugural season and has now stepped up to become the Advisory Board President.
+Tom served as League Director for our inaugural season and served as the Advisory Board President for several years.
 He is also keeping a “hands on” role as a coach on his local NICA team as well as taking Chief Course Marshal responsibilities for the 2018 season.

 JoAnne Kruse, Former Board Member

-JoAnne Kruse is on the NJICL Board of Directors, and also serves as our Medical Coordinator for the league.
-After a career in human resources she now spends her time working with NJICL and as a volunteer EMT.
-Along with her husband Tom and their two wonderful children, they are a long time biking family.
+JoAnne Kruse served as an NJICL Advisory Board member and also served as Medical Coordinator for the league.
+In addition to a career in human resources, she spends her time working as a volunteer EMT.
+Along with her husband Tom and their two wonderful children, they are a long-time biking family.

 JoAnne graduated with a BS in Industrial and Labor Relations from Cornell University and earned her MA in Psychology from the Columbia University.